ba-st/Stargate/docs/CrossOriginResourceSharing.md

 ### Simple usage

 CORS support is disabled by default.
 To enable it, send `allowCrossOriginSharingApplying:` message along with a configuration block to the api.
-The simple posible configuration is:
+The simplest posible configuration is:

 ```` smalltalk
 api := HTTPBasedRESTfulAPI